Embattled Rep. John Conyers to step down Tuesday

 Melanie Sloan, a former Conyers aide and Washington lawyer, told The Washington Post last week that Conyers harassed and verbally abused her when she worked for his Washington office in the 1990s.
 She did not characterize the harassment as sexual in nature, saying instead that he was inappropriate and abusive.

-In the days following the allegations, Conyers, who is the longest serving current House member, had fiercely denied the allegations against him and vowed to fight to clear his name.
+In the days following the allegations, Conyers had fiercely denied the allegations against him and vowed to fight to clear his name.
 A lawyer for Conyers has repeatedly said the congressman denied wrongdoing and had no plans to resign, despite more calls from members of his own party.

 "It is not up to Nancy Pelosi," attorney Arnold Reed told reporters at a news conference late last month.
 "Nancy Pelosi did not elect the congressman, and she sure as hell won't be the one to tell the congressman to leave."